Bachelor of Science in Education, Exercise Science

 Research - While pursuing your degree, you will actively participate in cutting-edge research with world-renowned faculty.
 This includes the Exercise Science Laboratory, which uses state-of-the-art equipment to evaluate athletic performance, body composition and cardiorespiratory and comprehensive fitness.

-Internships - A required, semester-long practicum offers the opportunity to put what you have learned to work in the real world.
+Internships - A recommended, semester-long practicum offers the opportunity to put what you have learned to work in the real world.
 You'll have the chance to choose from a number of settings - healthcare, professional sports organizations, rehabilitation for children or older adults - and do so in Ohio, the United States or even internationally.

 Our program prepares you for professional certifications from the American College of Sports Medicine and the National Strength and Conditioning Association.
 These are leading professional organizations in the field.
 At the successful completion of your degree, you will be qualified to sit for these certifications.